kubeshop/testkube/docs/executor-maven.md

 You can find example projects in the repository here: https://github.com/kubeshop/testkube-executor-maven/tree/main/examples

-Let's create some simple test which will check if some env variable is set to true:
+Let's create a simple test which will check if an env variable is set to true:
 ```java
 package hello.maven;